 Each tool has a set of parameters it uses to execute an operation.
 Some of these parameters are common among all tools, such as a tolerance or output location.
-These parameters may obtain their default values from a geoprocessing environment that all tools utilize during their operation.
+These parameters may obtain their default values from a geoprocessing environment that all tools use during their operation.
 When a tool is executed, the current environment settings can also be used as global input parameter values.
 Settings such as an area of interest, the spatial reference of the output dataset, and the cell size of a new raster dataset can all be specified with geoprocessing environments.

-A script can be executed in several different ways.
+A script can be executed in several ways.
 It can be run as a script tool in an ArcGIS application.
 It can also be run from another script or by itself from the Python window.
 When a script is run inside a tool from an ArcGIS application or from another geoprocessing script, the environment settings used by the calling application or script are passed to it.
 These settings become the default settings used by the tool's script when it is executed.
 The called script may alter the settings passed to it, but those changes are only used within that script or by any other tool it may call.
 Changes are not passed back to the calling script or application.
 The environment model can best be described as cascading, where values flow down to any process that uses the geoprocessing environment.

 Getting and setting environment settings